-Not only did we identify how personal and interpersonal aspects facilitated and hindered safety and dignity, but we also identified a number of organisational factors.
-For example, factors such as hierarchy, organisational systems, staffing levels, legal processes, standard operating procedures, communication between departments, and operational priorities were present as facilitating (n=25) and hindering (n=31) factors.
+We identified how personal and interpersonal aspects facilitated and hindered safety and dignity and identified a number of organisational factors.
+For example, factors such as hierarchy, organisational systems, staffing levels, legal processes, standard operating procedures, communication between departments and operational priorities were present as facilitating (n=25) and hindering (n=31) factors.
 In terms of facilitating factors, faculty development was identified.
 For example, the following narrative highlights how a patient-related 'aggression incident' led to greater engagement with an aggression management course designed to teach staff how to diffuse situations involving aggressive patients or family members:

-"Since that issue, what happened was the audiologist and several of us actually hadn't done our aggression management training for a long while ((laughs)) so we all updated that and did, did the course."
-(Trainer, female, Site 1, #2)
+Since that issue, what happened was the audiologist and several of us actually hadn't done our aggression management training for a long while ((laughs)) so we all updated that and did, did the course.
+(Trainer, female, site 1, #2)